-Reconciliation means working with Indigenous peoples in a relationship based on respect, as allies in an effort to ensure that Indigenous rights are respected so that Indigenous peoples will live Mino Bimaadiziwin, a good quality of life.
+Reconciliation means working with Indigenous peoples in a relationship based on respect, as allies to ensure that Indigenous rights are respected so that Indigenous peoples will live Mino Bimaadiziwin, a good quality of life.

-It is about telling the truth of our history together as peoples.
+Reconciliation means telling the truth of our history together as peoples.